ly-syx/Django_Architecture_Analysis/Introduction_to_Django.md

 ### For modifiability:

-+ **Reduce Coupling**:
++ **Reduce Coupling** —— ***Encapsulate:***

-    1. *Encapsulate*:

     In Django, the different functions would be encapsulate in different modules.
 And different modules interact and collaborate with each other through their interfaces to perform complex functions.
 For example, the WSGI module is responsible for handling API requests, and calling the corresponding business functions through the interfaces of the modules.
 WSGI doesn't care about how these functions are implemented, it just needs to know which interface to call.
 Encapsulation reduces the probability that a change to one module propagates to other modules.

-+ **Reduce the Size of a Module**:
++ **Reduce the Size of a Module** —— ***Split module:***

-    1. *Split module*:

     In Django, the project would be split into some small modules, such as views, models and templates.
 If the module being modified includes a great deal of capability, the modification costs will likely be high.
 Refining the module into several smaller modules should reduce the average cost of future changes.

     Such as followed project:
 <div align=center><img src="./architecture diagram.png" style="zoom:45%;" /><img src="modifiability tactic.png" alt="Modifiability Tactic" style="zoom:50%;" /></div>